Arthrobacter

 Arthrobacter (from the Greek, "jointed small stick”) is a genus of bacteria that is commonly found in soil.
+Members of the genus have also been reported from insect-associated environments, suggesting ecological roles beyond soil habitats.
 All species in this genus are Gram-positive obligate aerobes that are rods during exponential growth and cocci in their stationary phase.
 Arthrobacter have a distinctive method of cell division called "snapping division" or reversion in which the outer bacterial cell wall ruptures at a joint.

 Description

 Arthrobacter can be grown on mineral salts pyridone broth, where colonies have a greenish metallic center on incubated at 20 C. Under the microscope, Arthrobacter appear as rods when rapidly dividing, and cocci when in stationary phase.
 Dividing cells may also appear as chevrons ("V" shapes).
 Other notable characteristics are that it can use pyridone as its sole carbon source, and that its cocci are resistant to desiccation and starvation.

 Use in industry

 Arthrobacter, like other bacterial genera including Brevibacterium, Microbacterium, and Corynebacterium are used for industrial production of L-glutamate.
 In industrial applications, Arthrobacter is often grown with low-cost sugar sources such as cane or beet molasses, starch hydrolysates from corn or cassava tubers, or tapioca.
 Along with sugar, ammonia and ammonium salts are added as a nitrogen source.
 The vitamins, minerals, and some other types of nutrients can be provided by adding corn steep liquour.